 The largest and best preserved buildings are two of the original T2 hangars, both used to store potatoes.
 A blister hangar is also on site but thought not an original of Little Snoring.

 The bomb site is a field, and all but a small part of the runways are gone or at best farm tracks.
 Little Snoring’s gem is its watch office, standing proud in the centre of the site, a lone wind sock fluttering from its walls.
 Run down and dilapidated, it is crying out for love and restoration, but I suspect this isn’t going to happen and perhaps its days are very sadly numbered.

 During its operational life, twelve Lancasters and forty-three Mosquitos were lost during missions over enemy territory and to date no ‘official’ memorial exists in their honour.
 Maybe one day this too will change.

 The base commander, ‘glass eyed’ Group Captain Rex O’Bryan Hoare (Sammy) was a known character and has been mentioned in a number of books discussing night intruder missions.
 He was a very successful Mosquito pilot and looked up to by his fellow pilots.
 A superbly detailed account of him appears in ‘The Snoring Villages‘ and is certainly worth a read.

 A once bustling airfield, Little Snoring is now a sleepy site with a few remaining remnants of its wartime activity.
 The church boards reminders of its successes and the toll paid by the young men of the Royal Air Force.

 The four award and honours boards in St. Andrew’s Church can be seen by clicking here.

 *1 photo from Royal Air Force Bomber Command, 1942-1945.© IWM (HU 60601)

 For more personal stories about 23 Squadron at RAF Little Snoring, visit Pierre Lagace’s blog at RAF 23 Squadron.

-Janine Harrington, secretary for the Association, writes her own books based around 100 Group and her blog can be found at : http://www.JanineHarrington.blogspot.com
+Janine Harrington, secretary for the Association, writes her own books based around 100 Group, read it through her blog.

 Janine’s writings are inspired by her mother’s story of her wartime fiance Vic Vinnell of 192 Squadron at Foulsham, who, together with Canadian pilot Jack Fisher, never returned from a secret operation on the night of 26th / 27th November 1944.